Link here

 Physical dimensions of the PDQ Board instrument controller

-The following is a top view of the layout of the PDQ Board. bedded-systems/_media/electronic-instrument-design-new-product-development/physical-dimensions/pdqb-top-view.png
+The following is a top view of the layout of the PDQ Board.

-The board is 2.5 x 4 inches, with standard 0.1" spacing 24-pin (2x12) right angle headers providing connection to the board's analog and digital I/O. These two field headers accommodate standard IDC ribbon cable sockets.
-The following photo shows a bottom view of the PDQ Board with a ribbon cable connector attached to the digital I/O field header.
+The board is an FR4 0.065" thick PCB with a 2.5 x 4 inches footprint, with standard 0.1" spacing 24-pin (2x12) right angle headers providing connection to the board's analog and digital I/O. These two field headers accommodate standard IDC ribbon cable sockets.
+See below for mechanical details of the connector placement.

 The eight corner holes are used both for mounting and to accommodate Wildcards.
 A single Wildcard may be mounted in either position, connecting to Wildcard Bus 0 or Wildcard Bus 1 on the figure.